This post contains affiliate links. Visit our Disclosure page for details.

 If your device isn’t dual voltage, you’re better off leaving it at home.
 However, most modern devices such as phones and laptops already have a dual voltage capability built in.

 Best Universal Travel Adapter: Insten Universal World Wide Travel Charger Adapter Plug

 What is a travel adapter?

-A travel adapter enables you to plug your electronics into international outlets.
-Not all countries use the same type of plug so I recommend you buy an international adapter like this.
+A travel adapter (sometimes called a travel plug converter) enables you to plug your electronics into walls with different sockets than the one used by your country.
+Not all countries use the same type of plug so I recommend you buy an international adapter.

 Visit this power outlet guide for travelers to see a full list of plugs and outlets by country.

 Travel Adapter for USB Only: USB Wall Plug Travel Adapter